This package includes three routines GEODDISTANCE, GEODRECKON, and

 * GEODAREA is accurate regardless of the length of the edges of the

 Also provided are 3 auxiliary routines, DEFAULTELLIPSOID, ECC2FLAT, and

-Use GEODDOC to obtain a more detailed desciption.
+Use GEODDOC to obtain a more detailed description.